Zvezdara Forest: Name and history

 In the 19th century the foothills were not urbanized and, being far from the city center, were used by the Belgraders as a resort and picnic area, named Baba Ružin kraj ("Grandma Ruža's neighborhood").
 King Peter I of Serbia wanted to build his royal court on the hill but was persuaded not to do so because it would be easily accessed from the Danube'd direction in the case of war.
 In the beginning of the 20th century the Veliki Vračar Hill area was designed for afforestation.
 After the World War I the hill was covered with meadows, vineyards and many brickyards and the neighborhood at the foothills of Veliki Vračar began to develop, mostly a modest settlements of the farmers and wage earners.
 In 1929-32 an observatory designed by Czech-born architect Jan Dubový (1892–1969) was built on top of the hill, roughly in the middle of the forest.
 The observatory was originally called zvezdara ("star-house") in Serbian, so the hill and the developing suburban area of Belgrade around it was named that way soon.
 In time, Latinism opservatorija replaced zvezdara, which in turn completely disappeared from spoken language as such, but remained as a name of Belgrade's neighborhood.
 As a result, many today believe Zvezdara was named simply after stars (Serbian zvezda, star).
 After the construction of the observatory, the forest creation began in 1933, making a unique artificially created green zone in Belgrade's urban tissue.
 The forestation was intensified after 1945.
 The most massive forestation occurred from 1948 to 1950 when tens of thousands of seedlings were planted.
 Belgrade's 1972 General urban plan officially classified Zvezdara forest as the park-forest.

+After Belgrade was declared a national ski center in 1934, there were plans for the construction of ski pistes at the outskirts of the city.
+One of the proposed locations were the still baren sections of the Veliki Vračar.
+Due to the gentle slopes, the planned skiing ground was selected for the beginners.
+In the end, skiing facilities were built by 1936 on the Košutnjak hill and the Avala mountain instead.